 It's one letter away from a delicious chocolate bar, but it's also a wireless internet service provider.

 They're the companies that own and maintain the wireless networks, and they're who you go to when you want to subscribe to a package.
-Most tend to be local, or in specific locations - Relish can only be found in central London and Swindon, for instance.
+Most tend to be local, or in specific locations.
 Plenty have been set up by rural communities too, often in more remote areas where phone lines and cables struggle to reach or where fibre optic cables haven't been laid yet.